i2p/i2p.www/i2p2www/spec/proposals/167-service-records.rst

 Caching of service records up to the TTL may be done by the router or the application, implementation-dependent.
 Whether to cache persistently is also implementation-dependent.

+Configuration is implementation-dependent.
+We may define standard I2CP options for i2ptunnel and SAM.

+Naming service subsystems must check for a leading "_", strip off the first two labels, look up the leaseset for the remaining part of the hostname, and then lookup the two labels in the options field of the leaseset.

 Security Analysis